emundus/tchooz/components/com_emundus/docs/back/classes/EmundusControllerApplication.md

 ### delete_attachment

-Delete an applicant attachment (one by one)
+Delete an applicant attachment by id (one by one)

 ```php
 public delete_attachment(): mixed